dallingordon/LLamaKD/README.md

 'CrossBaby_1_50' is a save name.
 The model is stored with this name.
 The learning rate can be specified.
 Adding --clip at the end will clip gradients to 1.0, and --resume will load the model based on the specified save name.

+# Shuffled Label Differences Cosine Distance
+train_dif_loss_cos.py introduces Shuffled Label Differences Cosine Distance.
+This loss function is my invention.
+It requires a batch.
+The batch labels are shuffled.
+The model outputs are subtracted from these shuffled labels.
+The targets are also subtracted from these shuffled labels.
+The cosine distance is calculated on these two differences and minimized.

 # Other Files

 model_develop_config_generator.ipynb is used to count parameters and generate .json configs.